‘Bates Motel’ Season 5 Episode 10 Recap: Norman Becomes ‘Psycho’ In The Heartbreaking Yet Romantic Finale

 — Rosana Koplin (@rosanakoplin) April 25, 2017

-Bates Motel series finale was emotional, heartbreaking, and often funny.
+The Bates Motel series finale was emotional, heartbreaking, and often funny.
 Did you like the ending of the critically acclaimed series?

 [Featured Image by Charley Gallay/Getty Images]